Preconception Vitamins for Men & Women

 - Date, new to old

-Many people often think that the best pre-pregnancy vitamins for Australians, all fall within the prenatal category, however prenatal means prior to conception.
-The word prenatal means pre-birth, i.e. during pregnancy.
+Many people often think that the best pre-pregnancy vitamins for Australians, all fall within the prenatal category, however prenatal means prior to birth, i.e. during pregnancy.
 The supplements you take prior to conception are preconception vitamins.

 Along the road to pregnancy, the preconception phase is an important time for both men and women to prepare their bodies to give them the best shot at a successful and healthy conception.
 Taking the best pre-pregnancy vitamins at this stage can establish a great foundation for a healthy pregnancy.